Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 Athol Williams was preparing for the worst.
 In March 2021 he testified before a judicial inquiry commission on companies and individuals suspected of influencing legislation or political decisions through corruption, a practice described as 'state capture.'

-Known as the Zondo Commission, it was set up in 2018 by then-President Jacob Zuma to investigate allegations of state capture, corruption and fraud in the public sector.
+Known as the Zondo Commission, it was set up in 2018 by then President Jacob Zuma to investigate reports of state capture, corruption and fraud in the public sector.

 "All South African whistleblowers who expose state capture live in fear," Williams wrote in an email to DW.
 "Fear for their physical integrity, because the government does not provide protection, fear of legal action, because South African law does not provide adequate protection, and fear that they will not be able to feed their families, because of the negative stigma that causes companies to refuse to hire them."